honestlai/Playwright-MCP/README.md

 # Playwright MCP Container

-A robust, production-ready Docker container for running Playwright MCP (Model Context Protocol) with **command-based execution** to eliminate SSH tunnel connection issues.
+A production-ready Docker container for running Playwright MCP (Model Context Protocol) with support for both HTTP and command-based execution modes.

-## 🎯 **Problem Solved**
+## 🎯 **Overview**

-**Original Issue**: Cursor/VS Code MCP connections dropping over SSH tunnels, causing red/green bubble cycling.

-**Root Cause**: URL-based MCP connections (`"url": "http://localhost:8081/mcp"`) over SSH tunnels create multiple failure points:
-- Laptop → SSH tunnel → Cloudflare → server → Docker container → MCP server
-- SSE timeouts after 5 minutes of idle time
-- Persistent connections that can drop unexpectedly

-**Solution**: **Command-based MCP configuration** that executes the MCP server directly inside the container, eliminating HTTP timeouts and connection state issues.
+This container provides a robust Playwright MCP server that can be used with VS Code, Cursor, and other MCP-compatible clients.
+It supports two connection modes:

+- **Command-based execution** (recommended for SSH/remote connections)
+- **HTTP-based connections** (suitable for local development)

 ## 🚀 **Quick Start**